 REAPs will help projects move more efficiently through the system by ensuring that EISs are prepared to a high standard and include all the information necessary for the department to assess each project.

 REAP declaration requirements

 REAPs will be required to make a declaration that an EIS submitted with a State significant project meets certain standards in relation to compliance, completeness, accuracy and legibility.

 The declaration requirements are set out in the EP&A Regulation and the Registered Environmental Assessment Practitioner Guidelines.

 The guidelines also provide information on the overall REAP Scheme, the role of REAPs in the EIS process, the accreditation framework, and the criteria for REAP schemes and REAPs.

-For organisations that wish to apply for accreditation of a professional scheme as a REAP scheme, please email the project team directly at [email protected]
+Organisations that are considering seeking accreditation of a professional scheme should email the project team at [email protected] to discuss future opportunities.